hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Deployment.md

 </configuration>
 ```

-2. Create folders for namenode and datanode in the hadoop-3.4.1 root folder:
+Create folders for namenode and datanode in the hadoop-3.4.1 root folder:

-``$ mkdir datanode``
+``$ mkdir datanode namenode``
 ``$ mkdir namenode``

-3. Modify *etc/hadoop/hdfs-site.xml* to match (make sure the paths to previously created folders are correct):
+Modify *etc/hadoop/hdfs-site.xml* to match (make sure the paths to previously created folders are correct):

 ```xml
 <configuration>